an3ks/MatchDesk/README.md

 - Scrollable UI for matches and leagues
 - Standings view for each league
 - Color theming
+- League standings table

 ## 🔜 In Progress / To Do
-- League standings table (ui improvement)
 - Team detail screen
 - Caching mechanism
-- Match schedule layout
 - Onboarding screen and loaders

 ## ⚠️ Known Issues / Challenges
-- Standings view closes automatically after color theme change
+- Color theme has to be reworked
 - Needs fallback logic when API returns no data
-- Codebase needs refactoring in some places

 ## 📸 Current UI